Azure/ResourceModules/modules/Microsoft.Resources/deploymentScripts/readme.md

       "value": false
     },
     "scriptContent": {
-      "value": "Write-Host \"The cake is a lie!\""
+      "value": "Write-Host 'The cake is a lie!'"
     },
     "timeout": {
       "value": "PT30M"